CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 As an example you can check:
 * a [Video](https://asciinema.org/a/mmCBfBdCFfcYCRBuTSe3kjCFs) in which Bob sends an encrypted message to Alice

-  1.the message is encrypoted by Bob, using is own private key and Alice public key 1.the message is then decrypted by Alice using Alice private key
+1. the message is encrypoted by Bob, using is own private key and Alice public key
+2. the message is then decrypted by Alice using Alice private key

 * a [Video](https://asciinema.org/a/y23ZPc6uQ9YBkts1gPZHjvfWT) in which Me and You exchange an encrypted text file

-   1.the file is encrypted by Me using my private key and your public key 1.the file is then decrypted by you, using your private key
+1. the file is encrypted by Me using my private key and your public key
+2. the file is then decrypted by you, using your private key

 ## Errors: